CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview.md

 # Overview

-Production Process allows assigning a specific [Routing](../../routings/overview.md) to a production Item and Routing to production Item and binding specific Items to Operations on a Routing.
+The production process in manufacturing involves assigning a specific [Routing](../../routings/overview.md) to a production item and linking specific items to operations within that routing.
+This ensures a structured workflow, allowing for efficient management of resources, tooling, and operation bindings.

 ---

 ## Adding a Routing

+To access Production Process, navigate to:

 :::info Path
     Production → Bill of Materials → Production Process